Sunny Jim Rolph at his inaugural as Governor of California in 1931.

 Gregarious, outgoing, always smiling, "Sunny Jim" Rolph's administration, during which gambling and prostitution thrived in San Francisco, was characterized by the not so unlikely combination of populism and debauchery.

-The greater part of his term of office was spent cajoling the public with handshakes and smiles, while he himself owned the Pleasure Palace, a whorehouse at 21st & Sanchez.
+The greater part of his term of office was spent cajoling the public with handshakes and smiles.
 He was seen as a dapper, man-about-town with a friendly word for everyone.
 On his way to work at City Hall he was famous for picking up pedestrians along the street and driving them to whatever their destination.
 His limousine served as ambulance for more than one street accident.

 Rolph entered politics at the age of 42, already a wealthy member of a shipping and insurance company.
 He lived "way out in the Mission," in a home considered a San Francisco showcase.
 In 1911 "Sunny Jim" was urged to run for Mayor against the incumbent labor candidate P.H.
 McCarthy, whom the city's ruling class considered incompetent.
 McCarthy had been accused of allowing the corruption of the city (notably the Barbary Coast) to run rampant.
 The 6-week campaign included fist fights, egg-throwing, police riots --- all typical of pre-TV-era electioneering.